 Marketing metrics play an important role in understanding how effective your campaigns are, and the metric that many marketers live and die by is response rate – the percentage of potential customers who take the next step in the purchasing process from the entire pool of campaign recipients.
 Typical response rates run between one and two percent, though marketing materials distributed to in-house mailing lists can generate response rates of five percent or greater.
-When you know your response rate, you can test and tweak different marketing materials to achieve greater success; the following lists ten easy ways to track marketing response rate.
+When you know your response rate, you can test and tweak different marketing materials to achieve greater success.
+Here are ten easy ways to track marketing response rate.

 1. Physical coupons

 Coupons are among the longest-standing and most effective ways to track response rates.
-You can print direct-mail postcards, brochures, flyers, and other marketing materials with perforated tear-away coupons; or, print business cards and rack cards as coupons.
-Then count how many coupons are redeemed to determine your response rate.
+You can print direct-mail postcards, brochures, flyers and other marketing materials with perforated tear-away coupons; or, print business cards and rack cards as coupons.
+Then count how many coupons are redeemed in order to determine your response rate.

 2. Coupon codes